The Best VPNs in Australia in 2025

 Will a VPN slow down my internet connection?

-A VPN might slow down your internet connection.
-It’s dependent on many factors, including the amount of servers a provider offers and how many people are on the servers, but it’s generally unnoticeable.
+A VPN will slow down your internet connection.
+How much it slows down is dependent on many factors, including the number of servers a provider offers and how many people are on the servers.

 -